enkidevs/curriculum/php/php-core/variables-and-data-types-php/printing-variables-in-php.md

 echo "Hello, world!";
 ```

-If you want to print a message and move to a new line, you can use the newline character `\n`.
+If you want to print[1] a message and move to a new line, you can use the newline character `\n`.

 **Note** that the newline character only works in double-quoted strings: